-Our Company has previously not made any public issues of non-convertible debentures.
+Other than Public Issue 1 and Public Issue 2, our Company has previously not made any public issues of non-convertible debentures.
 Other than as specifically disclosed in this Prospectus, our Company has not issued any securities for consideration other than cash.